platonai/PulsarRPA/README.md

 The examples can be found in fun/platonic/pulsar/examples.

 # Large scale Web spider
+Pulsar is also a production ready Web crawler, you can crawl large web sites from seeds, using Nutch style.
-Pulsar supports Nutch style large-scalar crawler in batches, for example, to crawl Web pages and index using solr, run script:
+For example, to crawl Web pages and index using solr, run script:

     bin/crawl.sh default false information_tmp http://master:8983/solr/information_tmp/ 1